Panduit Strengthens Commitment to Customer Excellence with Appointment of Holly Garcia to Chief Commercial Officer

-TINLEY PARK, Ill., Jan.
-13, 2026 /PRNewswire/ -- Panduit, a global leader in electrical and network infrastructure solutions, today announced the promotion of Holly Garcia to Chief Commercial Officer.
+SINGAPORE, Jan.
+16, 2026 /PRNewswire/ -- Panduit, a global leader in electrical and network infrastructure solutions, announced the promotion of Holly Garcia to Chief Commercial Officer on 13 January 2026.
 In this role, Garcia will lead the company's global commercial strategy, focusing on the company's commitment to innovation and delivering a best-in-class experience for customers.
 Garcia will report directly to Panduit President, Marc Naese.

 "Holly has the vision and expertise to position our company for continued growth and success while deepening our customer relationships," said Naese.
 "Holly's leadership as Chief Commercial Officer will be instrumental in strengthening the customer experience and delivering the value our markets expect."